ZoneMinder/zmeventnotification/README.md

 - Kill the app.
 Then empty the contents of `tokens.txt` in the event server (don't delete it).
 Then restart the event server.
 Start the app again.
 If you don't see a new registration token, you have a connection problem

 - _Always_ send me logs of both zmNinja and zmeventserver - I need them to understand what is going on.
+Don't send me one line.
+You may think you are sending what is relevant, but you are not.
+One line logs are mostly useless.

 - I'd strongly recommend you run the event server in "manual mode" and stop daemon mode while debugging.